jdrbc/podly_pure_podcasts/README.md

 1. **Local Whisper (Default)** - Uses OpenAI's Whisper model running locally on your machine

    - See `config/config.yml.example` for configuration
-   - Slower but doesn't require an external API
+   - Slower but doesn't require an external API (~ 1 minute per 15 minutes of podcast on an M3 MacBook)

 2. **OpenAI Hosted Whisper** - Uses OpenAI's hosted Whisper service